msinghp/MachineLearning/mlproj.md

 #####3.
 Running the model against the testing set

-Running the model aginst the the testing set yielded the following statistics forthe confusion matrix
+Running the model aginst the the testing set yielded the following statistics for the confusion matrix

 ```r